Tokyo and the Emperor of the Night

 akbcafe[1]

 The last twenty-three single releases by AKB48 have consistently claimed the top spot on the charts, indicating their immense popularity among Japanese people.
 One clever marketing strategy involves including a ticket for a handshake with a band member with every CD purchase.
-Observing the guy in front of me in the queue buying over one hundred copies of the same CD, it’s clear that he’s a fan of the handshake perk.
+Observing the guy in front of me in the queue buying over one hundred copies of the same CD, it’s clear that he’s a fan of handshaking.
 I exit the store with ten copies of ‘Kiboteki Refrain’, and I can’t help but feel like a weirdo.
 Nevertheless, I’ve managed to wrap up Christmas shopping for ten people in less than ten minutes.

 Before returning to Asakusa, I make a detour to Yodobashi Camera to play some piano.
 However, after thirty minutes, I decide to leave because one of the staff members is giving me an ‘are you going to buy anything?’ sort of look.
 Outside Akihabara Station, somebody seems to have mixed their Christmas up with Easter.